 Alison R. Felix

-Alison Felix is vice president and Denver Branch executive at the Federal Reserve Bank of Kansas City.
-In this role, she serves as the Bank's regional economist and representative in the states of Colorado, Wyoming and northern New Mexico.
-Felix also recruits and works closely with the Branch’s board of directors and is responsible for briefing the Kansas City Fed’s president—a member of the Federal Open Market Committee—on economic and business activity in the Denver region's states.
+Alison Felix is Senior Policy Advisor at the Federal Reserve Bank of Kansas City.
+In this role, she is responsible for briefing the Kansas City Fed’s president—a member of the Federal Open Market Committee—on economic and business activity in the Tenth District.
+In addition, Felix conducts research on issues related to public finance, labor dynamics and regional growth trends.

-Felix joined the Federal Reserve in 2007 as an economist in the Regional Affairs Department in Kansas City.
-She was appointed Denver Branch executive in 2012.
+Felix joined the Federal Reserve in 2007 as an economist in the Regional Affairs Department in Kansas City, and was promoted to Denver Branch Executive in 2012.
 She holds a Ph.D. and M.A. in economics from the University of Michigan and a B.A. in mathematics and economics from Kansas State University.

-Felix currently serves on the Advisory Council for Kansas State University’s Department of Economics and on the Colorado Governor’s Revenue Estimating Advisory Council.
-She also participates on the Metropolitan State University’s Community Cabinet and is a member of the Denver Association of Business Economists.
+Felix currently serves on the Advisory Council for Kansas State University’s Department of Economics and on the Colorado Governor’s Revenue Estimating Advisory Committee.
+She also participates on the Metropolitan State University’s Community Cabinet, Mile High United Way’s Community Impact Committee and is a member of the Denver Association of Business Economists.

 Economic Review Articles